dnsvee/Java/Forth/README.md

 life
 ```

+Multiple variables with the same name can exist.
+The more recently defined variable shadows the older one.

 ```
 word		stack notation	explanation var <name> 	( a -- )	creates a named variable and initializes it with 'a'